Chef ahoy! Culinary ace aboard ships rides wave of popularity with a cookbook

 The details

-n OF NOTE: Ms. Schmuck, who grew up in Brockville, Ontario, said she would enjoy visiting Northern New York for book signings once pandemic-related border restrictions are lifted.
-“We used to go to watertown all the time,” she said.
+OF NOTE: Ms. Schmuck, who grew up in Brockville, Ontario, said she would enjoy visiting Northern New York for book signings once pandemic-related border restrictions are lifted.
+“We used to go to Watertown all the time,” she said.
 “I’m definitely looking forward to when the border opens up.’’

 (0) comments